KonaeAkira/konaeakira.github.io/_posts/2020-04-25-segmented-spfa-an-improvement-to-the-shortest-path-faster-algorithm.markdown

                         Queue.push(v)
 ```

+The runtime of the Segmented SPFA is the time it takes to find SCCs and order topologically (can be done in 1 pass of Tarjan's algorithm), and running the SPFA for each of the SCCs.
+In the worst case (when there is only 1 SCC), the complexity can be $$\mathcal{O}(VE)$$, which gives no improvement over the SFPA.

+### Proof of correctness

-For the sake of proving the correctness, let $$s$$ be its own SCC.
+Let $$s$$ be its own SCC.
 To achieve that we simply remove all incoming edges of $$s$$.
 This does not change the shortest path to any vertex, because if going around and coming back to $$s$$ before going to some vertex gives a shorter path than going directly from $$s$$ to that vertex, then we have just found a negative cycle containing $$s$$.

 The correctness of the algorithm can now be proven via induction. **\[WIP\]**

-The runtime of the Segmented SPFA is the time it takes to find SCCs and order topologically (can be done in 1 pass of Tarjan's algorithm), and running the SPFA for each of the SCCs.
-In the worst case (when there is only 1 SCC), the complexity can be $$\mathcal{O}(VE)$$, which gives no improvement over the SFPA.

-### Actual benchmarks
+### Benchmarks

-For randomly generated graphs, the SPFA is expected to run in $$\mathcal{O}(E)$$ (unproven), so the Segmented SPFA usually gives no significant runtime improvement and can even be slower at times because it has to find all SCCs in the graph.
+For randomly generated graphs, the SPFA is expected to run in $$\mathcal{O}(E)$$ (unproven), so the Segmented SPFA gives no significant runtime improvement and can even be slower because it has to find all SCCs in the graph.

 However, for graphs for which the SPFA takes longer ([zhougelin][hard-graphs] shows us one way to construct such a graph), the runtime is dominated by the SPFA and we can really observe the speedup that the Segmented version gives.
 I will call such graphs 'hard' graphs.